ZhangGongjie/ZhangGongjie.github.io/_pages/about.md

 ------
 Gongjie Zhang is currently a Ph.D. candidate in computer science at Nanyang Technological University (NTU), Singapore, under the supervision of Prof. Shijian Lu.
 Before that, he received his B.Eng. degree in Electronics and Information Engineering from Northeastern University, China.

-His research interests include computer vision and machine learning, especially object detection.
+His research interests include computer vision and machine learning, focusing on object detection.
 He also had research experience with generative models.
 Recently, he has been particularly interested in (few-shot) object detection with vision Transformers.

 Contact